leftshift/mvg-mumalab/README.md

 # mvg-mumalab
-Mv-Departure display for the Mumalab using Flask, MVGLive and Bootstrap
+Mvg-Departure display for the Mumalab using Flask, MVGLive and Bootstrap